ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

       [This ACL file is specified in the next section](#valkey-acl-user-list).

     - `dir`\
-      This is the working directory of Valkey where it stores its own database and logs (when configured to be stored).
-The `/data` path is the one alredy set in the container image of Valkey, so it is specified here as a reminder of where this working directory is.
+      This is the working directory of Valkey where it stores its own database and logs (if configured to be stored).
+The `/data` path is the one already set in the container image of Valkey.
+It is specified in this configuration as a reminder of where this working directory is.

     > [!NOTE]
     > **The Valkey configuration parameters are described in the official example configuration file**\